 - The exam consists of 85 multiple-choice questions, and an 80% is required to pass.

 - Once you have successfully completed the exam, your license will be issued to you by a Marine Patrol Officer.

 - The license is valid for five years from the date it is processed.

 RENEWING YOUR COMMERCIAL LICENSE

 You will need to renew your license before the expiration date.
 This can be done by sending in a renewal application along with a $15 renewal fee.
 If you allow your license to lapse, you will be required to take the exam again.

-The study materials for the test are available online or may be sent in the mail upon request.
 Ten to fourteen days after the license application is submitted, you will need to call and schedule a test date by calling Marine Patrol HQ at (603) 293-2037 (option 2).
 We generally have testing every other Friday beginning in March and running throughout the summer.